biicode/docs/hardware/rpi/linux.rst

 	$ sudo apt-get install git-core
 	$ cd /usr/local
 	$ sudo git clone https://github.com/raspberrypi/tools.git

+If you don't want to install git on your computer, you can also `download it in zip format <https://github.com/raspberrypi/tools/archive/master.zip>`_ and unzip into the folder you want.

 You don't need to compile or install anything else.
-You can choose other directory where to clone the `raspberry tools <https://github.com/raspberrypi/tools>`_, but then you will need to take it into account in the next step when updating the :ref:`environment.bii <layouts>` file.
+You can choose other directory where to clone the `Raspberry Pi tools <https://github.com/raspberrypi/tools>`_, but then you will need to take it into account in the next step when updating the :ref:`environment.bii <layouts>` file.

 Finally, you need to install biicode.
 Visit :ref:`Installation and setup <installation>` for instructions.

-Once you have installed biicode, you can proceed to :ref:`configure your biicode raspberry project <config_raspberry_ws>`.
+Once you have installed biicode, you can proceed to :ref:`configure your biicode Raspberry Pi project <config_raspberry_ws>`.